This guide is designed for both family-law attorneys and individuals involved in high-stakes divorce orh support disputes who need a financial expert.

 - Minority and marketability discounts: Where a spouse holds a non-controlling interest, discount application is often disputed and requires careful support from transaction data and appraisal standards.

 Our business valuation work in divorce matters uses income, market, and asset approaches as appropriate, documented to AICPA standards and defensible under cross-examination.
-See also our expert witness and litigation support capabilities for detail on how valuations are prepared for trial or deposition.

 An incomplete record is the single most common reason that forensic analysis yields inconclusive results.
 Counsel should ensure that document requests in family-law financial discovery include at minimum: